GenieFramework/StipplePlotly.jl/README.md

 Embedding Plotly Charts in Stipple.

-### News: Syntax for event forwarding has changed!

-The standard API is now PlotlyBase, the StipplePlotly API is considered legacy.
+### News: The standard API is now PlotlyBase, the StipplePlotly API is considered legacy.
 ### Example with forwarding of plotly events

 See the docstrings of `watchplots()` and `watchplot()` for more details!